 Buying a house will probably be the largest financial transaction of your entire life.
 So you need to go into it armed with the knowledge that will prevent your making mistakes you’ll have to live with for the next few decades.
 Still, many home buyers are not well enough prepared and often don’t make good purchasing decisions.
-To keep you from joining them, we offer these 7 mistakes buyers make in Los Angeles.
+To keep you from joining them, we offer these 7 mistakes buyers make in Riverside.

 1. Neglecting Research and Planning

 For such a large transaction, research and planning are vital, but many people neglect this preliminary step in the process.
 So before you set out house hunting, you should carefully consider your assets and existing debt and then get pre-approved for financing.
 Then, when you begin to locate some possible houses, research the neighborhood – things like crime statistics, property taxes, zoning issues, and so on – and check out the school system and local amenities.